Maybrat people

 The Maybrat people (Ra ro Meibrat) are an ethnic group originating from the province of Southwest Papua, Indonesia.
 They generally inhabit Maybrat Regency and South Sorong Regency, and speak the Maybrat language.
+Its distribution is mainly in the central part of the Bird's Head Peninsula, bordering the Abun and Biak Karon in the north, the Inanwatan and Kais in the south, the Moi in the west, and the Arfak in the east.